nidhishgajjar/Scigic/README.md

 - [GitHub](https://github.com/nidhishgajjar)
 - [LinkedIn](https://www.linkedin.com/in/nidhish-gajjar-665896167)

-Twitter (X) is the best way to reach out to me
+Twitter (X) is the best way to reach out to me 🥂
-Cheers 🥂